 Luffa plant

-Luffa’s are a fun plant to grow, but they do come with their challenges.
-They are recommended for growing zones 7 and higher, but I grow them in 6a.
-I grow them until they develop into the loofah stage, they can be harvested early to eat.
-They are part of the cucumber family and taste more like a zucchini.
-You can eat them raw in salads or cook them for stir-fries and soups.
-For today, we’ll talk about developing them into the natural sponge we know as a loofah.
+Luffas are a fun plant to grow, but they do come with their challenges.
+They are recommended for growing zones 7 and higher (but I grow them in 6b) and thrive in the heat.
+They are part of the cucumber family and are eatable if you harvest them when they are green.
+Research tells me that they taste more like a zucchini and you can eat them raw in salads or cook them for stir-fries and soups.
+If you let the dry out on the vine like I do, they turn into a natural loofah.
+For today, we’re going to talk about harvesting them in the later stages for this purpose.

-I start seeds indoors and then transfer to my greenhouse.
-Ideally the sooner the better.
-Every February I get the itch to start gardening and these are the perfect plants to start with.
-Here’s my timeline:
+I start seeds indoors and then transfer the young plants to my greenhouse.
+Every February I get the itch to start gardening, and these are the perfect plants to start then.

-• Feb-March: Take seeds and place them onto a damp paper towel, fold it over, and place it into a ziplock bag.
-Put it near a window and forget about it for two weeks.
+• Feb-March: Take seeds and place them onto a damp paper towel, fold it over, and put it into a ziplock bag.
+Place near a window and forget about it for two weeks.

 • After 2 weeks, plants should have started to grow roots and emerge from the seed.